 Shopify is best for those who want to launch their stores quickly and don’t want to deal with managing the technical side of their website.

-WooCommerce is best for those who want to build a very customised website and want to have greater control over their website.
-It is also a great option for those who already have a WordPress site with a significant following and want to turn their existing website into an eCommerce site.
+WooCommerce is best for those who want to build a very customised website and want to have greater control.
+It is also a great option for those who already have a WordPress site with a significant following and want to turn their existing website into an e-commerce site.

-Mettro is a proudly Queensland, independently owned and operated digital agency that has been delivering award-winning website design & development and digital marketing for over 20 years.
-We are dedicated to solving our client’s business problems with smart, simple digital solutions and have the testimonials to prove it.
+Mettro is a proudly Queensland, independently owned and operated digital agency that has been delivering award-winning website design & development and digital marketing for over 24 years.
+We are dedicated to solving our clients’ business problems with smart, simple digital solutions and have the testimonials to prove it.

 Where to from here?

-Contact us or book a one-on-one to discuss your web design and development project!
+Contact us or book a consultation to discuss your web design and development project!

 Written by Raeleen | 14 April 2022